tuanduc8t1/AI-Headshot/Quickstart.md

 ```

 > ℹ️ You can use your own custom venv path by setting `export VENV_PATH=/path/to/.venv` in your `config/config.env` file.

-**Note:** We're currently installing the `release` branch here; the `main` branch may contain experimental features that might have better results or lower memory use.

 Depending on your system, you will run one of 3 commands: